Laureate Education Reports First Quarter 2019 Financial Results

-BALTIMORE, MARYLAND – May 9, 2018 – Laureate Education, Inc. (NASDAQ: LAUR), the global leader in higher education, today announced financial results for the first quarter 2018.
+BALTIMORE, May 09, 2019 (GLOBE NEWSWIRE) — Laureate Education, Inc. (NASDAQ: LAUR) today announced financial results for the first quarter 2019.

-- Total enrollments increased 2% on an organic basis (excluding divestitures).
+- New enrollments increased 8% on an organic basis.

-Adjusted EBITDA was $47.5 million in the first quarter of 2018, a 2% decrease compared to the first quarter of 2017.
-On an organic constant currency basis, revenue increased 3% and Adjusted EBITDA increased 16% compared to the first quarter of 2017.
+Adjusted EBITDA was $(21.6) million for the three months ended March 31, 2019, an improvement of 27% compared to the three months ended March 31, 2018.
+On an organic constant currency basis, revenue increased 4% and Adjusted EBITDA increased 10% compared to the first quarter of 2018.

 1 Organic constant currency results exclude the period-over-period impact from currency fluctuations, acquisitions and divestitures, and other items.

 Laureate ended the first quarter of 2019 with $278.8 million of cash on hand and $633.8 million in total liquidity, including our undrawn revolver capacity.
 These amounts do not include $215.8 million of cash recorded at subsidiaries that are classified as held for sale at March 31, 2019.

 We are reaffirming guidance for the full year on an organic constant currency basis, but adjusting the absolute amounts to reflect the anticipated sale of UniNorte, which is not accounted for as a discontinued operation, and updating for FX rates.

 Based on the current foreign exchange spot rates2, Laureate currently expects its performance for full-year 2019 to be as follows: